marcferna/AppRate/README.md

 * AppRate shows a customizable rate dialog according to your chosen settings.

 * This fork of the library has been reworked to show consistent Material Design dialogs down to API level 8

+* Also featured on the [CodePath](https://github.com/codepath/android_guides/wiki/Implementing-a-Rate-Me-Feature) Android Guides

 How to install and use